This is my "Running" home page.

 The club is based at The Jaguar sports and social club, Browns Lane, Coventry.
 Club night is Wednesday evening starting at 7.30pm.
 Most Sunday mornings you will find smaller groups out training in preparation for marathons etc.

 We have over 150 members of varying abilities and distances, and new members are always given a very warm welcome.

-The club organise an annual 10k road race, usually in July, which will celebrate its 15th year in 2015.
+The club organise an annual 10k road race, usually in July, which celebrated its 17th year in 2017.
 We also host a cross country fixture in the Birmingham League.

 If you live in the area and are interested in joining us or just want to come along to see what we do please visit the clubs website for further details.